niha0920/C-Programming.md/Strings.md

-## program to count the number of substrings and print them
+## program that count the number of substrings and print them
 ```C
 #include<stdio.h>
 #include<string.h>